How Long Does It Take to Brew Beer? Unlock the Timing

 Step 4: Fermentation

-After you have boiled the wort, you need to cool it and transfer it to a fermenter.
+After you boiling the wort, you need to cool it and transfer it to a fermenter.
 You can use a barrel or a tank.
-Ensure your fermenter is clean and sanitized to avoid introducing contaminants that could interfere with the flavor of your beer.
+Make sure your fermenter is clean and sanitized to avoid introducing contaminants that could interfere with the flavor of your beer.
 After sanitizing the fermenter using a food-grade sanitizer, transfer your wort and add yeast.
 This is the beginning of fermentation.

 Remember to check for the gravity of your brew.
 This will help you calculate the alcohol content of your beer.
 Most brewers use a hydrometer or refractometer to check for gravity.
 When checking for the gravity of the beer and getting the same result for two days in a row, just know that fermentation is over.